Creole music: Early development

+Creole art song

+Creole vernacular music of the 19th century was adapted by composers into art songs.

-Gottschalk
+Louis Moreau Gottschalk

 At the time of Louis Moreau Gottschalk's birth in 1829, 'Caribbean' was perhaps the best word to describe the musical atmosphere of New Orleans.
 Although the inspiration for Gottschalk's compositions, such as "Bamboula" and "The Banjo", has often been attributed to childhood visits to Congo Square, no documentation exists for any such visits, and it is more likely that he learned the Creole melodies and rhythms that inform these pieces from Sally, his family's enslaved nurse from Saint-Domingue, who Gottschalk referred to as "La Négresse Congo".
 Whether Gottschalk actually attended the Congo Square dances, his music is certainly emblematic of the crossroads that formed there.

 Born in New Orleans and reared in the culture of Saint-Domingue, he toured throughout the Caribbean and was particularly acclaimed in Cuba.
 Gottschalk was closely associated with the Cuban pianist and composer, Manuel Saumell Robredo, a master of the contradanza, widely popular dance compositions based on the African-derived habanera rhythm.
 It is likely that contradanzas composed by both Gottschalk and Saumell were an antecedent to the ragtime compositions of Scott Joplin and Jelly Roll Morton.

 Perone's bio-bibliography lists hundreds of Gottschalk's compositions.
 Among them are three solo piano works based on Creole melodies: